 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

-At 50 employees you’ve outgrown a single internal technician and the break-fix shop down the road, yet you’re still too lean to staff a full IT department.
+At 50 employees you’ve outgrown a single internal technician and the reactive IT shop down the road, yet you’re still too lean to staff a full IT department.
 That’s the gap a managed service provider, or MSP, is built to fill.
 Here’s what’s actually included at that size, who staffs it, and what it costs in Canada.

 KEY TAKEAWAYS